JustKiddingCode/arpoc/docs/admin/writing_rules.rst

 Writing Access Control Rules
 ============================

-The access control rules are ordered in a hierarchy.
-There are policy sets, policies and rules.
-Every policy sets can contain other policy sets or other policies.
-Every policy can contain multiple rules.

-Every entity (policy set, policy, rule) has an unique id, and a target.
-An entity is only evaluated if the target is evaluated to true.
-Policies and policy sets have a resolver to solve conflicts of the rule evaluation.
-Rules have a condition and an effect.
-The effect (GRANT, DENY) is only returned if the rule's condition has evaluated to true.

 Every service has a policy set assigned that is evaluated and based on the outcome the access to the service is either granted or denied.